bertini36/proxy-ws-notifier/README.md

 Follow these steps to check notifications.
 - Open `notifier/templates/receiver.html` in your web browser.
 - Specify an user (you only will receive its notifications) and click "Connect".
-- Now, in another browser tab you can request `<HOST>:<PORT>/send/test/notification/<user>/` where user has to be the name which you have specified previously.
+- Now, in another browser tab you can request `127.0.0.1:8000/send/test/notification/<user>/` where user has to be the name which you have specified previously.
+This will be sent a test message using RabbitMQ as backend.
 - Then in the first tab javascript console you will see the generated test notification.

+## Next steps
+- Add async Redis backend

 <p align="center">&mdash; Built with :heart: from Mallorca &mdash;</p>